Arcadia-Science/2024-mimic-benchmarking/README.md

 ## Benchmarking outputs

 The [benchmarking snakefile](./control_benchmarking.snakefile) outputs files in the following directory structure.
-All outputs are contained in an outputs/human directory.
+If you run the snakefile, all outputs are contained in an outputs/human directory.
 This directory then contains the following subdirectories:

 * `foldseek/`: Contains Foldseek results from running the commands described in the previous section.